Pathgather/pulsey/README.md

 - progress

 NEXT FEATURES
-- option to have tooltip arrow or not
 - tooltips recognize whether they are overflowing the screen and reposition themselves automatically, unless user decides to turn this functionality off
-- option to choose which direction tooltip pops
 - detect if next pulse is offscreen and animate document scroll to it

-- PulseyTour shows ordered or unordered dots
+- Pulsey shows ordered or unordered dots
 - clicked dots show html, which the user adds using data attributes in their html file.  optional next/skip buttons
+- option to show dot or not (in case they just want to use the next button)
+- show next dot by looking at dot ids if ps-step hasn't been set by user
 - underlay can have 0 to 1 opacity
 - pulse's stay with html element, regardless of screen width changes, positioning changes, or scrolling
 - must detect mobile devices and be mobile friendly - allow them to enter a second comma-separate option for any mobile differences?